 There can be arguments at home and I am worried about the impact on their siblings.

-Having a sibling with social communication difficulties/ Autism Spectrum Condition can be a positive experience; however, there can also be some challenges.
-It may be helpful to explain this to their siblings and if they have a diagnosis of ASC these resources may help:
+• Having a sibling with social communication differences can be a positive experience; however, there can also be some challenges.
+It may be helpful to explain this to their siblings and if they have a diagnosis of Autism these resources may help:

 My child will often ask for ‘one more’ thing or will repetitively ask questions.

 Children with social communication difficulties can struggle to move on from activities or ask repetitive questions.
 What can be helpful is to agree from the outset how much time they can have to complete an activity or number of items they do/questions they can ask.
 Visual planners can help and tools such as egg timers also provide a visual prompt around time.
 It can be helpful to have some flexibility around this (e.g. plus one question) if they are struggling and to give them warnings when they are approaching the end of an activity or number of items they can do/questions they can ask.
-Once they have completed an activity they may need a clear plan about what will happen next to help them with predictability.
+Once they have completed an activity, they may need a clear plan about what will happen next to help them with predictability (‘now’ and ‘next’ planners may help with this).
 It may also be helpful to support them with distraction or other strategies to help them to feel calm, as coming towards the end of an activity or being prevented from asking more questions can cause anxiety.
-If you are concerned about the number of questions that a child is asking and you feel that this is causing them distress and may be part of a mental health condition, again it may be helpful to seek advice from the Single Point of Access.
+If you are concerned about the number of questions that a child is asking and you feel that this is causing them distress and may be part of a mental health condition, it may be helpful to seek advice from the Single Point of Access on 0800 011 3474.

 My child struggles to sleep